tripartio/ale/README.md

 ## Usage

 Here is a simple example that demonstrates the usage of the model.
-First, we train a GAM model.
-Then, with a test dataset and a model object, we can create ALE data with the `ale()` function and then plot the `ggplot` plot objects.
+First, we fit a GAM model.
+We assume that this is a final deployment model that needs to be fitted to the entire dataset.
+Then, we can create ALE data with the `ale()` function and then plot the `ggplot` plot objects.

 ``` r
 library(ale)